Should You Keep Your Old Car?

 * provide an extension of the new-car warranty.

 Certified pre-owned cars are usually more expensive than other used cars.
-But the benefits may outweigh the cost—for many buyers, the peace of mind alone is enough to justify the extra money.
+But the benefits may outweigh the cost — for many buyers, the peace of mind alone is enough to justify the extra money.

 But let's face it: When all is said and done, most of us don't base decisions on a detailed accounting of the costs.
 Comfort, style, image, safety, convenience and reliability -- these are the forces motivating the vast majority of Americans who decide to buy a new car.
 So be it.
-The important thing is to choose the right car and get to the best possible deal.
+The important thing is to choose the right car and get the best possible car deal.

 -